Build a rock for a FastAPI app

-In this tutorial, we’ll create a simple FastAPI application and learn how to containerise it in a rock with Rockcraft’s fastapi-framework extension.
+In this tutorial, we’ll create a simple FastAPI app and learn how to containerise it in a rock with Rockcraft’s fastapi-framework extension.

 Setup